MicrosoftDocs/quantum-docs/articles/optimization-install-sdk.md

 uid: microsoft.quantum.optimization.install-sdk
 ---

-# Install and use the Python Python SDK for Azure Quantum
+# Install and use the Python SDK for Azure Quantum

 This guide provides a basic overview of how to install and use the Python SDK for Azure Quantum.